What Is The Rear Bike Rack For?

 Does your bike have eyelets?

-Some road bikes, cyclocross bikes or mountain bikes don’t have braze-ons, which means that a permanent rack can’t be mounted on them.
-In this case, you can either use some accessories to add eyelets to your bike by using P-clamps or other mounting clamps, or you can use a rear rack that doesn’t need mounting points.
-I wrote an article about these options here.
+Some road bikes, cyclocross bikes, and mountain bikes don’t have braze-ons, so a rear rack can’t be mounted on them via bolts.
+In this case, you can use some accessories to add eyelets to your bike by using P-clamps or other mounting clamps, or you can use a setapost-mounted rear rack.

 Permanent or temporary